the-PrafulDesai/Player-LandingPage/README.md

 # Player-Sports Community Landing Page
 ![Thumbnail](https://github.com/the-PrafulDesai/Player-LandingPage/assets/108045971/7e6f35fa-adc5-4eb2-a48b-0ffbffa23e17)
-Player-Sports Community is an interactive landing page design project created on Figma.
+Player-Sports Community is an interactive landing page design project created on Figma by the-PrafulDesai.
 This project aims to add fun to life by connecting sports enthusiasts and fostering a vibrant community.

 -> Features
 1) Engaging and visually appealing design